RecSpot-App-Development/RecSpot/README.md

 - [x] User can view the selected options that are: Record, Select Music, Edit and Save
 - [x]  User can select 'Record' so that they can make their video
 - [x] User can play and pause the song provided
-- [x] User can play the song selections from their phones
+- [x] User can play the various song selections from their phone
 - [x] User can view 1 of the edit options which is:
 - [ ]  User can view/add the various edit options provided